-Land surface predictability arises in part from slow variations in soil moisture, which is a key element in the coupling between the land and atmosphere (Seneviratne et al. 2010).
-It is helpful here to consider the classical two-regime conceptual hydrological model, which describes an energy limited regime (where soil moisture content is high and evapotranspiration is limited only by available energy) and a soil moisture regime (where moisture availability constrains evapotranspiration).
+Land-surface predictability arises in part from slow variations in soil moisture, which is a key element in the coupling between the land and the atmosphere (Seneviratne et al., 2010).
+It is helpful here to consider the classical two-regime conceptual hydrological model, which describes an energy-limited regime (where soil moisture content is high and evapotranspiration is limited only by available energy) and a soil-moisture regime (where moisture availability constrains evapotranspiration).

-In the soil moisture regime negative soil moisture anomalies limit evapotranspiration and can lead to strong coupling with atmospheric temperature via positive feedback.
+In the soil-moisture regime, negative soil-moisture anomalies limit evapotranspiration and can lead to strong coupling with atmospheric temperature via positive feedback.
 Reduced evapotranspiration (and therefore latent heat flux) causes an energy imbalance at the surface, which is resolved by an increase in sensible heating of the atmosphere, leading to a rise in atmospheric temperature, increased evaporative demand and further decreases in soil moisture.

-The strength of land-atmosphere coupling was the focus of the GLACE multimodel intercomparison study (Koster et al. 2004; Seneviratne et al. 2006).
-Here it was found that derived coupling strengths between the land and the atmosphere varied widely between models, however some similarity was found in the spatial patterns, enough to identify consistent 'hotspots' of landatmosphere coupling, with the strongest coupling located over Africa, central North America and India.
-Significant interannual variation in the strength of coupling has also been demonstrated (Guo and Dirmeyer 2013).
+The strength of land-atmosphere coupling was the focus of the Global Land Atmosphere Coupling Experiment (GLACE) multimodel intercomparison study (Koster et al., 2004; Seneviratne et al., 2006).
+Here it was found that coupling strengths derived between the land and the atmosphere varied widely between models; however, some similarity was found in the spatial patterns, enough to identify consistent 'hotspots' of land-atmosphere coupling, with the strongest coupling located over Africa, central North America and India.
+Significant interannual variation in the strength of coupling has also been demonstrated (Guo and Dirmeyer, 2013).

-This temporal and spatial variability in coupling strength between the land and the atmosphere suggests that the impact of modifications of the land surface component of climate models may be most apparent for 'hotspot' areas, and also during periods of particularly strong coupling.
-One such period was the 2003 European summer, during which the positive feedback process between soil moisture and air temperature was active (Fischer et al. 2007a,b; Miralles et al. 2012).
-The severe impacts of this warm event have been discussed elsewhere (e.g. Robine et al. 2008), and it is likely that successful anticipation of similar events in future will form a key element of climate service provision.
-However state-of-the-art seasonal climate models have previously had difficulty simulating the 2003 event (Weisheimer et al. 2011a).
-Here we focus on forecasts for summer 2003 over Europe, considering whether improved representations of land surface uncertainty give any improvement in the forecast.
+This temporal and spatial variability in coupling strength between the land and the atmosphere suggests that the impact of modifications of the land-surface component of climate models may be most apparent for 'hotspot' areas and also during periods of particularly strong coupling.
+One such period was the 2003 European summer, during which the positive feedback process between soil moisture and air temperature was active (Fischer et al., 2007a, 2007b; Miralles et al., 2012).
+The severe impacts of this warm event have been discussed elsewhere (e.g. Robine et al., 2008) and it is likely that successful anticipation of similar events in future will form a key element of climate service provision.
+However, state-of-the-art seasonal climate models have previously had difficulty simulating the 2003 event (Weisheimer et al., 2011a).
+Here we focus on forecasts for summer 2003 over Europe, considering whether improved representations of land-surface uncertainty give any improvement in the forecast.

-Land surface uncertainties are in part related to parameters and their high spatial variability.
-Heterogeneity of land cover and soil type in the land surface is not captured by the coarseness of typical elimate model resolution (typically of the order of 100km).
-Some effort is made to deal with this, for instance in H-TESSEL a tiling system is used for the surface.
-However parameterization of soil moisture transport equations assumes homogeneity of parameters across each model grid box, which can lead to overlydeterministic simulations.
+Land-surface uncertainties are in part related to parameters and their high spatial variability.
+Heterogeneity of land cover and soil type on the land surface is not captured by the coarseness of typical climate-model resolution (typically of the order of 100 km).
+Some effort is made to deal with this: for instance, in the Hydrology Tiled European Centre for Medium-Range Weather Forecasts (ECMWF) Scheme for Surface Exchanges over Land (H-TESSEL), a tiling system is used for the surface.
+However, parametrization of soil-moisture transport equations assumes homogeneity of parameters across each model grid box, which can lead to overly deterministic simulations.
 Furthermore, parameters linking soil type to hydraulic dynamics are represented in models with too much confidence.
-Models use exact hydraulic parameters, yet observational studies have shown that the standard deviation of soil parameters for a particular soil type is often larger than the mean (Carsel and Parrish 1988), indicating land surface parameterization is unrealistically deterministic, with scope for improvement.
-Furthermore, the problem of unrepresented land surface uncertainty will be exacerbated by the trend toward higher resolution of climate models, which expose the model development process to the limits of our knowledge of what is actually occurring in the surface and subsurface hydrology (Beven et al. 2014).
+Models use exact hydraulic parameters, yet observational studies have shown that the standard deviation of soil parameters for a particular soil type is often larger than the mean (Carsel and Parrish, 1988), indicating that land-surface parametrization is unrealistically deterministic, with scope for improvement.
+Also, the problem of unrepresented land-surface uncertainty will be exacerbated by the trend toward higher resolution in climate models, which exposes the model development process to the limits of our knowledge of what is actually occurring in the surface and subsurface hydrology (Beven et al., 2014).